 - Ask yourself the following question: ‘if I employ this person to undertake this role and they subsequently turn out to have a criminal record, would I or a parent feel I had been negligent in not applying for a DBS check?’

 The Rehabilitation of Offenders Act (1974) was introduced to ensure that ex-offenders who have not offended again for a period of time are not discriminated against when applying for new positions (voluntary or paid).
 This means that, in general, employers are not normally permitted to ask about any criminal background.
-However, certain positions are exempt from the provisions of this act: i.e. when recruiting for certain positions the recruiter can ask about whether the applicant has a criminal record.
-The recruiter must be sure that the position for which it is recruiting paid staff or volunteers falls into this category of exempted positions.
+However, certain positions are exempt from the provisions of this act: i.e. when recruiting for certain positions the verifier can ask about whether the applicant has a criminal record.
+The verifier must be sure that the position for which it is recruiting paid staff or volunteers falls into this category of exempted positions.